-From camera obscura to the very first Canon’s, photography strived to be a real as possible.
+From camera obscura to the very first Canon’s, photography strived to be as real as possible.

 Lenses, pixels, sensors… Photographs now look as real as ever.
-But they are also further from reality as ever.
+But they are also further from reality than ever.

 When there was a lie in the photograph, it needed to be proved: